PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   indexed owner, proves all Logistic/Mul/post-alias slots, preserves an optional legacy transposed boundary with the pre-permutation, and eliminates mutation of shared post-permutation constants.
+- the latest checkpoint moves tanh-expanded GELU passthrough to the same activation-family owner under an independent immutable plan, proves all nine operations, five source slots, four constants, and every post alias, and preserves public or consumed transposed boundaries with one local adapter.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain